What it does

-The technology uses a proprietary formulation and prodrug targeting technologies to deliver treatment specifically to the tumour.
+Sol is a proprietary topical formulation designed to deliver an active agent into the skin that is known to prevent the formation of solar (actinic) keratosis and skin cancer: the technology uses a proprietary formulation and prodrug targeting technologies to deliver treatment specifically to the tumour.

-What the boss says: Simon Ward, CEO
+What the boss says: Simon Ward, chief executive

 What the broker says